 and mobility services

 At Renault-Nissan-Mitsubishi we are working on making the future of mobility a reality.
 The Alliance Connected Vehicles (ACV) team is accelerating the deployment of connected mobility solutions for everyone across the Alliance brands at Groupe Renault, Nissan Motor Company and Mitsubishi Motors Corporation.
 Our approach is a clear point of differentiation; we are targeting all segments, from emerging markets through premium cars.
 At the Alliance, we are developing the common technology bricks that our brands will use to design the vehicle of the future; electric connected and autonomous.

-Within the Alliance, A-CMS is developing the Alliance Connected Cloud, which will enable us to connect future, current and past connected vehicles onto the same platform.
+Within the Alliance, ACV team is developing the Alliance Intelligent Cloud, which enables us to connect future, current and past connected vehicles onto the same platform.
 This allows Alliance member companies to provide new services not only to the current generation of vehicles but also to some of the 70 million or so vehicles already on the road from Alliance members.

 The Alliance partners with other world-leading companies to achieve its connected car and mobility goals:

 - With Microsoft: to design and deploy the Connected Vehicles Platform component of the Alliance Intelligent Cloud.
 The Connected Vehicles Platform manages Alliance vehicles connectivity across all markets.

 - With Japanese internet company DeNA: to begin tests in Japan aimed at developing robo-vehicles for commercial services.
-The first phase of testing will begin in 2017 in designated zones in Japan, with a focus on technology development.
 By 2020, Nissan and DeNA plan to expand the scope of their tests to include commercial usage of driverless technology for mobility services in the Tokyo metropolitan area.

 - With Transdev: to jointly explore development of mobility services with fleets of electric robo-vehicles for public and on-demand transportation.
 The research will initially include field tests in France in Paris-Saclay and Rouen using Renault ZOEs.